benedictkohtc/SimRT/README.md

 **Destroying Lines:** All trains running on that line will automatically receive a "Remove Train" signal.
 A line has to be free of trains before you can destroy it.

 ### Game Bugs <sup>*thatwereturnedinto*</sup> Features
-**1) Passengers will only make a maximum of 1 transfer.**
+**1) Passengers will only make a maximum of 1 transfer.**<br>
 This means that passengers will only take a maximum of 2 lines to reach their destination.

-*Passengers in this urban metropolis have high expectations of their transport systems.
+> *Passengers in this urban metropolis have high expectations of their transport systems.
 They expect to be taken to their desired destination quickly and efficiently*

-**2) You may only extend existing lines on the end with the coloured block.**
+**2) You may only extend existing lines on the end with the coloured block.**<br>
 The block represents the tunnel boring machine(TBM) used to create the subway tunnel.
 Remember that you can destroy existing lines to rebuild them from scratch.

-*TBMs are sometimes left behind simply because it is cost prohibitive to excavate them out - fortunately it allows us to expand our subway network at will!*
+> *TBMs are sometimes left behind simply because it is cost prohibitive to excavate them out - fortunately it allows us to expand our subway network at will!*

 ## Live Version